When can transformers reason with abstract symbols?: Experiments

 \section{Experiments}

 Figures~\ref{fig:assoc-memory} and \ref{fig:assoc-memory-wildcard} (and additional experiments in Appendix~\ref{app:additional-experiments}) show that our reparametrizations can give a significant data-efficiency benefit on template tasks.
 Figure~\ref{fig:gpt2-wikitext} shows they can also give improvements on real data.
-In Figure~\ref{fig:gpt2-pretrained-vs-from-scratch}, we find that fine-tuning a pretrained model helps with a template task.
+In Figure~\ref{fig:gpt2-pretrained-vs-from-scratch}, we see that pretraining outperforms random initialization on a template task.
 This might be explained by several heads of the pretrained model with diagonals stronger from other weights (originally observed in \citep{trockman2023mimetic}).
 These learned diagonals resemble our proposed transformer modifications and so might be driving the data-efficiency of fine-tuning a pretrained model.
-Appendix~\ref{app:additional-experiments} provides extensive experiments on the effect of hyperparameters, inductive biases of different models, and varying levels of difficulty of the template task.
+Appendix~\ref{app:additional-experiments} provides extensive experiments on the effect of hyperparameters, inductive biases of different models, and varying levels of task difficulty.